-Formerly known as the BC Ethics Harmonization Initiative (BCEHI), Research Ethics BC is a collaboration between BC’s regional health authorities and four major research universities, who collectively conduct more than 80 per cent of the province’s human participant ethics reviews.
+Research Ethics BC, also formerly known as the BC Ethics Harmonization Initiative (BCEHI), is a collaboration and network between BC’s regional health authorities and major research universities and colleges, who collectively conduct more than 80 per cent of the province’s human participant ethics reviews.

 What does REBC do?